trihacek/responsePatterns/README.md

 - **`rp.plots2pdf`** exports a collection of individual plots into a PDF file.

-The rationale for response pattern analysis is described in
+The rationale for response pattern analysis is described in:

 > Gottfried, J., Jezek, S., & Kralova, M. (2021). *Autocorrelation
 > screening: A potentially efficient method for detecting repetitive